 - Attempting to negotiate a fair settlement agreement

 Under most circumstances, you only need to sue the driver and their employer if you cannot reach a settlement agreement outside of court.
+Our truck accident lawyers will help identify the at-fault party and file an evidence-based case against them.

 Recovering Damages Through a Truck Accident Case